Home > Health Library > Sexual Abuse: Knowing About Sex at Too Young an Age

 to sexual activity.
 This exposure can be an enticed or forced witnessing of

-sexual behavior either in person or through media sources, such as pornographic
+sexual behavior.
+It may happen in person or through media sources, such as pornographic

-When a young child acts in a manner that indicates an awareness of
+When a young child acts in a way that shows an awareness of

 sexuality or asks questions about sex that are far too advanced for his or her